gplcart/gplcart/README.md

 - Command line support (extensible)
 - Ability to rewrite almost any core method from a module (no monkey patching, "VQ mods")
 - Supports both PHP and TWIG templates (you can even mix them!)
+- Supports versioned dependencies for modules and 3-d party libraries

 For owners: